pulumi/docs/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/configure-and-provision/index.md

 Now your resources should all be cleared!
-That last comment you see in the output notes that the stack and all of the configuration and history will stay in your dashboard on the Pulumi Console ([app.pulumi.com](https://app.pulumi.com/) and will be stored in the Pulumi Service that maintains the history.
+That last comment you see in the output notes that the stack and all of the configuration and history will stay in your dashboard on the Pulumi Service ([app.pulumi.com](https://app.pulumi.com/) and will be stored in the Pulumi Service that maintains the history.
 For now, that's okay.
 We'll talk more about removing the project from your history in another pathway.